 Think of building a house.
 In my area, it starts with clearing the land.
-Then a big hole is dug and fashioned into a basement (not all homes in the south have basements I learned).
+Then a big hole is dug and fashioned into a basement (I’ve learned that not all homes in the south have basements; just go with it).
 Then you cement the basement.
 Then you build the frame of the house, which includes a roof.
 Next come the outer walls.
 Once that’s done, for most everyone else you see a house.
 However, a lot more work has to be done inside, but now it’s easier to get to because the workers are more protected from the elements.

 All of these things are done in increments, and I left a lot of stuff out.
-Still, if it’s your house you start to swell with each new addition; think of your goals that way.
+Still, if it’s your house, you start to swell with excitement with each new addition; think of your goals that way.

 2. Find the positives in everything you want to do and only concentrate on those.

 If you read this blog or my other blog often enough you know that I always espouse the belief of positive thoughts over negative thoughts.
 Thus, if you want to learn something, instead of thinking about how hard it is you should be thinking about how good you’ll feel when you achieve it.
 If you need to lose weight, you should be thinking about your health and, once again, how you’ll feel rather than the work it’s going to take to lose it.

 I know a lot of people who say they thrive off negative energy, such as wanting to show someone who didn’t believe in them how wrong they were.
 I’m not going to deny that works, but it’s not as sustaining as doing things for yourself rather than against someone else’s beliefs.

 3. Think of your own interest rather than someone else’s interest.